Skip to main content

 The two-tier approach separates these concerns while unifying retrieval:

-Tier 1 — Wine Reviews (71,540 bottles): Sourced from a Kaggle dataset of ~130K reviews, filtered to points ≥ 88 as a quality gate.
+Tier 1, Wine Reviews (71,540 bottles): Sourced from a Kaggle dataset of ~130K reviews, filtered to points ≥ 88 as a quality gate.
 Each review includes the title, tasting description, variety, winery, country, province, score, and price.
 The embedding text combines title + description + variety, with title weighted first as the highest-signal identifier.
+(This original Kaggle corpus was later re-sourced to an openly licensed dataset; see Catalog Re-Source and Embedding Modernization below.)

 Embedding Strategy: 512 Dimensions on Free Tier

-Storage was the binding constraint.
-Supabase's free tier provides 500MB.
+Storage was the binding constraint: a 500MB ceiling.
 At 1536 dimensions (the default for text-embedding-3-small), each vector consumes ~6.2KB.
 Multiply by 72,000+ records and you've blown the budget before adding indexes.

 Unified Search: One RPC, Two Sources

-Both tiers share the same vector(512) column type and HNSW index structure.
-A single Supabase RPC function queries both tables and returns results with source attribution:
+Both tiers share the same vector(512) column type and HNSW index.
+One Supabase RPC queries both tables and returns results tagged by source:

 CREATE OR REPLACE FUNCTION match_wine_documents( query_embedding vector(512), match_threshold float default 0.5, match_count int default 10, source_filter text default null ) RETURNS TABLE ( id bigint, source text, title text, content text, metadata jsonb, similarity float )